 SendGrid is one of the most popular Cloud-based email platforms available on the market today.
 SendGrid is more than proud to have clients such as Uber, Pinterest, Airbnb, HubSpot, FourSquare, LinkedIn, Spotify, Pandora, Taco Bell, Costco, Intuit, and more.
-SendGrid delivers over 18 billion customer engagement emails every month for these companies – that’s over 4,190 emails per second!
+SendGrid delivers over 18 billion customer engagement emails monthly for these companies – that’s over 4,190 emails per second!

 SendGrid’s main strengths are deliverability, scalability, and reliability.

-The company has a highly qualified team with over 30-years of experience that puts its efforts on nothing but email delivery and compliance to make sure your emails end up in the destination inbox folder.
+The company has a highly qualified team with over 30 years of experience that puts its efforts on nothing but email delivery and compliance to make sure your emails end up in the destination inbox folder.

 Thanks to the team’s fostered close relationships with leading mailbox providers, including Gmail, Outlook, and Yahoo, they work together to fight spam, phishing, mobile spam, denial of service attacks, and other forms of email abuse.

-SendGrid’s excellent 24/7 customer service ensures you never face a problem that you can’t solve with a phone call, online chat, or email.
+SendGrid’s excellent 24/7 customer service ensures you never face a problem you can’t solve with a phone call, online chat, or email.
 The team comprises 25 highly trained success engineers who are always ready and willing to help.